-Vehicle Expenses: Standard Mileage Rate.
+6. Vehicle Expenses: Standard Mileage Rate.
 Enter the amount from your federal Form 2106 or federal Form 2106-EZ.
-Otherwise, enter your business miles and the federal mileage allowance.
-Then, calculate your allowable business mileage expense.
+Otherwise, enter your total business miles and multiply by the federal mileage allowance to calculate your allowable business mileage expense.

 CAUTION: You may not claim depreciation on any vehicle on which you are using the standard mileage rate method.